ibm-cloud-docs/cephaas/create-clusters.md

 1. Review the cluster configuration.
 2. Click **Create** to start provisioning.

-Cluster creation runs asynchronously.
-You can monitor progress from the Red Hat OpenShift on IBM Cloud console and the Fusion as a Service **Clusters** view.

 After the cluster is created, it appears alongside your other Red Hat OpenShift on IBM Cloud clusters in IBM Cloud.

 ## After the cluster is created